jkswebsites/Smart-Metrics-Tools/README.md

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [Smart Metrics Tools Web](https://smart-metrics-tools.vercel.app/) with your browser to see the result.